 - 4. The operation of EVIS is controlled by the Tennessee financial responsibility law at Tenn.
 Code Ann. § 55-12-101 et seq and the "insurance verification program ('James Lee Atwood Jr. law')" ("Atwood" or "EIVS") at Tenn.
 Code Ann. § 55-12-201 et seq, the latter passed in 2015 and taking effect upon the public Jan.
 1, 2017. - 5.
-Does Atwood run concurrently with TFRL as an independent authority, as department of revenue says, or consecutively for a probationary purpose subject to department of safety and homeland security ("DOSHS") and subject to Part 1 of the law?
-This petition challenges the no-filter use of the EIVS insurance database mining system that the department of revenue ("DOR") says runs parallel to TFRL. - 6.
-By law it verifies insurance purchased as a condition to tag or license reinstatement, or prevention of suspension.
-DOR in practice uses EIVS ultra vires to force 6.34 million vehicle registrants into insurance (with 41 parties opting for bonds and one for cash payment) or have their registrations revoked. - 7.
+Does Atwood run concurrently with TFRL as an independent authority, as respondent Gerregano says, or consecutively for a probationary purpose subject to safety Cmsr.
+Long and to Part 1 of the law?
+This lawsuit challenges the no-filter use of the EIVS insurance database mining system that allegedly runs parallel to and concurrent with TFRL, and independent from the base statute. - 6.
+By law EIVS verifies insurance purchased as a condition to tag or license reinstatement, or prevention of suspension.
+DOR in practice uses EIVS ultra vires to force 6.34 million vehicle registrants into insurance (with 41 parties opting for bonds and one for cash payment, the DOR witness says) or have their registrations revoked.
+DOR says alternatively a party can pay the commissioner of revenue \$65,000 cash or buy a corporate surety bond, which relator attests are nowhere available to "cover" use of a private auto. - 7.
 Having had no qualifying accident, nor under any suspension for ill behavior regarding rules of the road, relator is not subject to TFRL nor any duty to obtain motor vehicle liability insurance.
-In fact, it is legally impossible for relator to obtain what the statute calls a "motor vehicle liability insurance policy" under T.C.A.
-55-12-122(c), which the insurer certifies to the state.
-A motorist with an ordinary owner's or operator's policy does not have insurance coverage that meets the requirements of the Tennessee financial responsibility law of 1977, so to demand it of relator is a legal impossibility and to demand he buy an ordinary owner's or operator's policy to "comply" with the law is extortion.
+It is not possible for relator to obtain what the statute calls a "motor vehicle liability insurance policy" under T.C.A.
+55-12-122(c) or a "financial responsibility insurance certificate as proof of financial responsibility" under T.C.A.
+55-12-122, which such policy the insurer certifies to the state.